DSACMS/ospo-guide/COMMUNITY_GUIDELINES.md

 # ospo-guide Open Source Community Guidelines

-This document contains principles and guidelines for participating in the {{ cookiecutter.project_name }} open source community.
+This document contains principles and guidelines for participating in the ospo-guide open source community.

 ## Principles